How To Buy A House In Japan As A Foreigner

 Loans are not always required, such as when paying in full or making the payment in cash.

-However, some Japanese banks offer special financing options or incentives for those who are interested in buying property in Japan.
+However, some Japanese banks and Japanese financial institutions offer special financing options or incentives for those who are interested in buying property in Japan.

 So contact your Japanese bank to see their options.